Pulitzer-Prize Winner Lambert Dies

 ``I was the only one with him.
 It was quiet.
 He had a peaceful death,″ she said. ``He was ill quite a while.
 It wasn’t something sudden.″

-Lambert was considered a pioneer of modern investigative journalism, topping his career with a Life magazine report that helped compel Supreme Court Justice Abe Fortas to resign in 1969.
+Lambert was considered a pioneer of modern investigative journalism, topping his career with reports that helped compel Supreme Court Justice Abe Fortas to resign in 1969.

 His story, which won the George Polk award for magazine reporting, said Fortas had taken $20,000 in 1966 from stock swindler Louis Wolfson while serving on the bench.
 Fortas resigned nine days after the story was published.